kalmanaron/sat-solver-graph-isomorphism/README.md

 ```

 # Description of included testing instances

-## Easy to verify valid input
+## Easy to verify valid instance
 After running the scipt:
 ```
 python program.py tests/g1-easy-true.txt tests/g2-easy-true.txt
 ```
-whe get the following output
+we get the following output
 ```
 The graphs are isomorphic.
 Here is how to rename the verticies: